An official website of the United States Government -

 A November 7, 2014 CMS letter to state health officials addressing pregnancy-related coverage in Medicaid did not affect states’ ability to limit the benefit package to pregnancy-related services.

 The American Rescue Plan Act of 2021 (P.L.
 117-2) provides states an option to extend the postpartum period for 12 months.
-States that adopt the option must provide pregnant and postpartum individuals full Medicaid benefits (see eligibility below).
+States that adopt the option must provide pregnant and postpartum individuals full Medicaid benefits.
+The Consolidated Appropriations Act, 2023 (P.L.
+117-328) made this extended coverage permanent.

 The Secretary of Health and Human Services should engage the Centers for Medicare & Medicaid Services and the Administration for Children and Families to develop joint subregulatory guidance to assist states in understanding what therapeutic foster care services can be covered under Medicaid and how to coordinate services with other agencies in order to meet the needs of children and youth with significant behavioral health or medical conditions in a family-based setting.